There’s a specialized program at Middle Tennessee State University that is preparing educators to learn more deeply about … learning.

 Tabetha Sullens, a 2017 graduate of the program, is currently the Middle School Head at The Webb School in Bell Buckle, Tennessee.

 The program is one of nine graduate degrees offered completely online at MTSU.
-Sullens said that out of her three experiences with online learning — undergraduate, graduate, and now her doctoral degree — MTSU was tops when it comes to fostering relationships even though the classes are not meeting in person.
+Sullens said that of her experiences with online learning — graduate and now her doctoral degree — MTSU was tops when it comes to fostering relationships even though the classes are not meeting in person.

 “I always appreciated the opportunity to post on others’ thoughts, etc., within the platform,” Sullens said.
 “The ability to work on group projects really helps establish relationships in the form of a traditional classroom setting.
 I find it intriguing that of my college experiences, I am as close to my online cohorts as to real life ones due to the fact that we pull together and want each other to succeed.”